terrapower/armi/doc/user/radial_and_axial_expansion.rst

   Instead, a mass weighted average temperature of {Component 0} will be used.
 The consequence is that mass conservation is no longer guaranteed for this component type on this assembly!

+An example of where this warning may raise is in the following:

+#.
+If two axially linked components have the same ``Thot`` values and different ``Tinput`` values, they will be the same
+   temperature and have different areas.
+The range for the temperature search is null and will be impossible to find a temperature satisfying Equation :eq:`newTemp`.
+#.
+If the coefficient of thermal expansion for a material is sufficiently small relative the difference in temperature
+   between two component, the bounds of Equation :eq:`newTemp` may not generate opposite signs and Brent's method will fail.

 Negative Block or Component Heights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^